MarkD117/NexTech/README.md

     <img src="documentation/features/transparent-nav.png"/>
 </p>

-When a user adds a product to their cart, the cart icon and total will update dynamically, showing the current total of the bag.
+When a user adds a product to their cart, the cart icon and total will update dynamically, showing the current total of the cart.
 The icon will also change to yellow which clearly identifies that the user has added an item to their shopping cart.

 <p align="center">
     <img src="documentation/features/default-cart.png"/>